anilnunnagopula/anilnunnagopula/README.md

 ## ⚠️ License & Usage

-> 🛡️ All repositories under this profile are either private or protected.
+> 🛡️ All repositories under this profile are either protected.
 > 🚫 **Unauthorized use, copying, or redistribution is strictly prohibited.**
 > 📩 For collaborations, access please contact directly.

 ---

-> ✨ *"Building platforms that matter — from campus to construction site."*
+> ✨ *"Building platforms that matters."*
 > — *Anil Nunnagopula*